 Does It Hurt?

 The appliances attached or worn over your teeth may feel a bit strange, and your teeth may experience a bit of discomfort while adjusting.
-However, if the discomfort is too much, your orthodontist can help you out depending on the treatment selected for you.
+However, if the discomfort is too much, your orthodontist in Dubai can help you out depending on the treatment selected for you.

 How Many Visits Does It Take?